 API keys are the default method to authenticate with DCT.
 This is done by including the key in the HTTP Authorization request header with type APK.
+A cURL example using an example key of cURL (like web browsers and other HTTP clients) will not connect to DCT over HTTPS unless a valid TLS certificate has been configured for the Nginx server.
+If you haven't performed this configuration step yet, and understand the risk, you may disable the check in the HTTP client.
+For instance, this can done with cURL using the --insecure flag.

-A cURL example using an example key of 1.0p9PMkZ04Hgy0ezwjhX0Fi4lEKrD4pflejgqjd0pfKtywlSWR9G0fIaWajuKcBT3 would appear as:
+1.0p9PMkZO4Hgy0ezwjhX0Fi4lEKrD4pflejgqjd0pfKtywlSWR9G0fIaWajuKcBT3 would appear as: